xKhronoz/Hyper-V-Toggle-Script/README.md

 # Hyper-V-Toggle-Script
-A script to toggle between enabling or disabling Hyper-V.
+A bat script to toggle between enabling or disabling Hyper-V.
 Note: Run .at file as Admin.

 Press enter to continue each step.